Gray Cat memories

 he also fit well with another of my regular habits.

-about the pictures, here - half of them were taken only because my buddy, ash, suggested that i might want bring his wife, ingrid's, camera with me to the hospital. i am not regularly a picture taker - the other pictures here were taken to try out my cell phone camera. there is at least one picture involving gray that i regret not having taken - his fence walking.
+about some of the pictures, here - half of them were taken only because my buddy, ash, suggested that i might want bring his wife, ingrid's, camera with me to the hospital. i am not regularly a picture taker - the other pictures here were taken to try out my cell phone camera. there is at least one picture involving gray that i regret not having taken - his fence walking.

 i mentioned the boards i put on the yard fence for gray to climb. turns out that he would not use the interior steps to climb down, when returning. instead, he walked the ridge of the white wooden picket fence linking the exterior fence to the house. he walked with his left legs on the tops of the pickets and his right legs on the small beam near that top of the pickets that holds them together. each time he made this little trip he was this intent bundle of preposterous equilibrium, his left half crouched and his right half extended, an eloquent combination of elegance and awkwardness.

-saying goodbye to him was hard. once he came out of his withdrawal we sat together, as we often have, but this time he wavered a bit more than usual. however, he still seemed surprisingly cool and calm, just like the friend i know. the disease, and that it would quickly make his time unbearable, was in such stark contradiction to the vitality and connection i felt. it would be ending momentarily, and i could not find a way to reconcile it. i felt urgently powerless. i could change the decision, but i could not change the progress of the disease, or the inevitable conclusion.
+saying goodbye to him was terribly hard. once he came out of his withdrawal we sat together, as we often have, but this time he wavered a bit more than usual. however, he still seemed surprisingly cool and calm, just like the friend i know. the disease, and that it would quickly make his time unbearable, was in such stark contradiction to the vitality and connection i felt. it would be ending momentarily, and i could not find a way to reconcile it. i felt desperately powerless. i could change the decision, but i could not change the progress of the disease, or the inevitable conclusion.

 i actually have something to report about the last few minutes that gives me comfort, though it also intensifies my feelings of loss.